mwvgroup/Pitt-Google-Broker/docs/source/broker/run-a-broker-instance/test-an-instance.rst

 **Workflow:**

-1. :ref:`broker/run-a-broker-instance/run-broker:start the broker` with the attribute ``KAFKA_TOPIC`` set to ``NONE``.
-This will start up everything except the consumer VM.
-Dataflow jobs will not receive alerts published before they start, so make sure they've started.
+1. Run the :doc:`consumer-simulator`.
-2. Run the :doc:`consumer-simulator`.
+2. Make code changes and updates to the instance components, as desired.
-3. Make code changes and updates to the instance components, as desired.
+3. Repeat steps 1 and 2, as desired.

-4. Repeat steps 2 and 3, as desired.
+See also:

-5. :ref:`broker/run-a-broker-instance/run-broker:stop the broker`.
+- :doc:`view-resources`

-See also: :doc:`view-resources`
+- :doc:`run-broker` (e.g., more info on consumer and night-conductor VMs)

 --------------